acoppes/acoppes/site/_drafts/draft-endofyear-2025.markdown

   width: 100
 ---

-End of year is coming and it is a good time to do a recap of what happened this year and write of what I expect for the next year, [as I did the last year](/2025/01/12/recap-2024-and-2025-plans).
+End of year is coming and it is a good time to do a recap of what happened during 2025 and write of what I expect for 2026, [as I did the last year](/2025/01/12/recap-2024-and-2025-plans).

 # What happened in 2025

 ## Personal

 This was a difficult year since my dad passed away.
 He caught a respiratory infection around July and even thought he was a healthy person, he couldn't recover from it.
 We didn't expect this to happen and it was hard to process for all the family and friends.
 He was really loved by everyone and we are going to miss him a lot.
-I randomly cry when doing things (writing about this makes me cry too :sob:), I think about him but also about life and death, and about my children and how I want to be there for them.
+From time to time, I cry thinking about him and life and death, and also about the future and about my children and everything (writing about this makes me cry too :sob:).

 That wasn't all, a month ago my grandma also passed away.
-Even though her case was a bit different, since she was mentally ill for a long time and she was really old, it was really sad as well.
+Even though her case was more expected, since she was old and suffering Alzheimer's disease for a long time, it was really sad for the family as well.

-Those two events changed the dynamics of the family, included my work.
-One good thing is I have flexibility so I was able to adjust the hours I spend on each project to be there for family (mainly for my mom), and now things are returning to "normal", I can adjust back.
+Those two events changed the everyday dynamics including my work.
+However, I am lucky enough to have flexibility with both projects so I adjusted the hours to be there for my mom and family.
+Now that things are slowly returning to "normal" I can adjust back and/or compensate.

 ## Cleared Hot